-Incoming PME PhD students identify potential Primary Academic Research Advisor(s) through a variety of mechanisms: one-on-one interactions during PhD admitted students visits; meetings and interactions during orientation week; attending scheduled PhD match talks; email exchanges; individual meetings; and - by direct arrangement with, and at the discretion of, the potential advisor

-- attending research group meetings and participating in a research rotation during the summer prior to, or autumn/winter quarters of, the first year.
+Incoming PME PhD students identify potential Primary Academic Research Advisor(s) through a variety of mechanisms: one-on-one interactions during PhD admitted students visits; meetings and interactions during orientation week; attending scheduled PhD match talks; email exchanges; individual meetings; and - by direct arrangement with, and at the discretion of, the potential advisor - attending research group meetings and participating in a research rotation during the summer prior to, or autumn/winter quarters of, the first year.

-First year PME PhD students are required to secure a Primary Academic Research Advisor(s) before the end of the second quarter of their first year.
+First year PME PhD students are required to secure a Primary Academic Research Advisor(s) before the end of the first quarter of their first year.
 Students formally join the lab of the Primary Academic Research Advisor(s) on the first day of the quarter following that in which they match.
-Failure to match to a Primary Academic Research Advisor(s) by the end of the second quarter of their first year will result in the student falling out of good academic standing.
-Students will be centrally supported by PME through the end of the third quarter of their first year to provide additional time to secure a Primary Academic Research Advisor(s).
+Failure to match to a Primary Academic Research Advisor(s) by the end of the first quarter of their first year will result in the student falling out of good academic standing.
+Students who fail to match will be centrally supported by PME through the end of the third quarter of their first year to provide additional time to secure a Primary Academic Research Advisor(s).
 Students who fail to secure a Primary Academic Research Advisor(s) by the end of the third quarter of their first year will be asked to leave the program.

-All PME PhD students are required to be continuously engaged with a Primary Academic Research Advisor after the second quarter of their first year.
-If at any time and for any reason a student is not being advised and financially supported by a Primary Academic Research Advisor, the student and Primary Academic Research Advisor must immediately inform the Director of Graduate Studies for the applicable academic program and the Vice Dean for Education and Outreach.
-The student will be centrally supported by the PME through the end of the quarter in which they leave the group, and the following quarter, to provide an opportunity to match with a new Primary Academic Research Advisor.
-Failure to do so by that time will result in the student being asked to leave the PhD program.
-Students will be eligible to leave the program with a terminal Master of Science (MS) degree if they have been registered full time within the PME for a minimum of three quarters and completed at a grade of C or above (i) the three core and four in-depth courses and (ii) at least 200 units of MENG 49900 - Research: Molecular Engineering, for a total of 900 units.
+All PME PhD students are required to be continuously engaged with a Primary Academic Research Advisor after the first quarter of their first year.
+If at any time after the first quarter a registered student ceases to be advised and financially supported by a Primary Academic Research Advisor, the student and Primary Academic Research Advisor must immediately inform the Vice Dean for Education and Outreach.
+The student will be centrally supported by the PME through the end of the quarter in which they are without a Primary Academic Research Advisor, and the following quarter, to provide an opportunity to match with a new Primary Academic Research Advisor.
+Failure to do so by the end of this transitional period will result in the student being asked to leave the PhD program.